lemyskaman/device-search/README.md

 # kdevice-gabbler-finder
-A set of tools to help find new devices on your LAN network
+A bash tool to find new devices on your LAN network